Prompts, tests, and outputs

 tests: file://path/to/tests.yaml

-You can even break it into multiple files or globs:
+You can use multiple files or globs:

 tests: